Scaling flow-based approaches for topology sampling in $\mathrm{SU}(3)$ gauge theory: Accelerating NE-MCMC with Stochastic Normalizing Flows

 Finally, we can use the SNFs trained in this way and compare their performances with those of standard NE-MCMC when sampling the target density with PBC.
 We report in Figs.~\ref{fig:6.0_dkl_nemc_snf} and \ref{fig:6.0_ess_nemc_snf} the comparison between SNFs and NE-MCMC in terms of dissipated work and $\hESS$ for the same combinations of defect sizes and $\nstep$ previously analyzed in Sec.~\ref{sec:nemcmc}.

 The results show a very clear advantage in using SNFs over standard NE-MCMC: the KL divergence drops faster towards zero, indicating more reversible evolutions, while the $\hESS$ grows quicker with $\nstep$, which implies a smaller variance for the estimator of Eq.~\eqref{eq:estimator}.
 The comparison is fair, as for fixed $\nstep$ the computational effort for each evolution is essentially the same for the two flow architectures.
-Indeed, the cost of performing the stout smearing transformations around a three-dimensional object is negligible with respect to a full 1HB+4OR update of the much larger four-dimensional lattice; furthermore, the cost of the training on $\nstep=8,16$, which lasted around $10^3$ epochs, is a fraction of the cost of the evolutions we performed when sampling with SNFs (which is about $\nev \simeq 10^4$ for the $\nstep = 16$ case)\footnote{The cost of training can become more significant if more complex coupling layers are employed; in that case, an overall cost function that takes into account the computational effort to reach a given $\hESS$ during training would be needed.}.
+Indeed, the cost of performing the stout smearing transformations around a three-dimensional object is negligible with respect to a full 1HB+4OR update of the much larger four-dimensional lattice.